RobFWorley/RobFWorley.github.io/_pages/papers.md

 {% include base_path %}

 Here is a set of papers that I have written.
+TEST TEST

 You can also find my articles on <a href="{{author.googlescholar}}">my Google Scholar profile</a>.
 {{author.googlescholar}}